chasewalker26/COP4331_Project/artifacts/architecture.md

 # Program Organization
 **Level 1: System Context Diagram**

-SimpleList's user use the SimpleList Website to view account information regarding his Shopping List, item history, and to make changes in his Shopping List.
-The SimpleList Website itself uses Rasberry Pi to do this, as Raspberry Pi gets information from the UPC database.
-The user himself uses the Scanner to send information to the Raspberry Pi, which lets Raspberry Pi know what to search for.
+The SimpleList website is used to allow users to view their shopping list, inventory, and to make edits to their list and inventory.
+The site receives it's information from a database that stores items received from a Raspberry Pi.
+To send items to the database the Raspberry Pi translates barcodes it scans with the UPC database API.
+The Raspberry Pi receives barcodes from the scanner device activated by the user.
+This process allows the item(s) to be displayed on the site.

 ![System Context Diagram](https://github.com/chasewalker26/COP4331_Project/blob/main/artifacts/images/Level%201_%20System%20Context%20Diagram.png)
 ![Container Diagram](https://github.com/chasewalker26/COP4331_Project/blob/main/artifacts/images/Level%202_%20Container%20Diagram.png)